The Fat Man (song)

 "The Fat Man" is a song by American rhythm and blues recording artist Fats Domino.
 It was written by Domino and Dave Bartholomew, and recorded on December 10, 1949.
 It is often cited as one of the first rock and roll records or at least a strong influence on the genre.
 This was a "rollicking" song, according to The Guardian "but what made it a rocker was Fats's barrelling piano triplets, combined with a solid big beat".

 The recording is one of four Fats Domino songs to have been named to the Grammy Hall of Fame.
 Domino received a Grammy Lifetime Achievement Award in 1987.

 Recording

-The song was recorded for Imperial Records in Cosimo Matassa's J&M studio on Rampart Street in New Orleans, Louisiana on Saturday, December 10, 1949.
+The song was recorded for Imperial Records in Cosimo Matassa's J&M Recording Studio on Rampart Street in New Orleans, Louisiana on Saturday, December 10, 1949.
 Imperial's Lew Chudd had previously asked Dave Bartholomew to show him some locally popular talent, and was most impressed with the 21-year-old Fats Domino, then playing at a working class dive in the 9th Ward of New Orleans.

 Domino sang and played piano, along with Earl Palmer on drums, Frank Fields on string bass, Ernest McLean on guitar, and sax players Herbert Hardesty, Clarence Hall, Joe Harris, and Red Tyler.
 The aluminum (or lacquer) master disc recording has been missing for over 50 years.
-Today's masters come from well-preserved 78 copies.
+Today's masters come from well-preserved 78 RPM copies.